 782. Readings and Research in Neuropsychology.
 (1-3) Allows the graduate student, working under the supervision of a faculty member, to pursue and receive credit for a special project in an area not covered by regular courses or a special research project not related to the master's thesis.
 Supervising faculty member and credit hours for the course are determined by graduate committee prior to registration.
-Also listed as PSY 782
+This course is cross-listed as PSY 782